sissa81/Cryptocurrency-Clusters/README.md

 ## Process

+### Data Preparation:

-* Data Preparation: exclude cryptocurrency that is not being traded, or has not been mined.
-Convert text values to numerical data and standardize the dataset.
+* Exclude cryptocurrency that is not being traded, or has not been mined.
+* Convert text values to numerical data and standardize the dataset.

+### Dimensionality Reduction:
-* Dimensionality Reduction: reduced number of features through PCA and t-SNE, preserving 90% of the explained variance in dimensionality reduction.
+* Reduced number of features through PCA and t-SNE, preserving 90% of the explained variance in dimensionality reduction.

-* Cluster Analysis with K-Means: create an elbow plot to determine the best number of clusters.
+### Cluster Analysis with K-Means:
+* Create an elbow plot to determine the best number of clusters.

-### Recommendation
+## Recommendation

 * Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
 Can the cryptocurrencies be clustered together?
 If so, into how many clusters?